The Outlander Series: My Initial Review of this Show

 Let's Talk a Little About Season 1: The Beginning

 The first season was intense with the British and Scottish people.
-The villain of the British army – Blackjack Randall- would make you want to puke.
+A little warning --the villain of the British army – Blackjack Randall - would make you want to puke.

-Based in Scotland for this first season, some scenery was very appealing, but a lot of it was really depressing, and watching, it was easy to feel the despair of those days.
+Based in Scotland for this first season, some scenery was very appealing, but a lot of it was really depressing and watching it was easy to feel those days' of despair -which was a good thing and something I look for in a good series.
+It needs to draw you into the time period.

 The beginning of the show starts us off in the future, which is actually the 1940s.
-Then, a tale of history unwinds when one of the leading characters Claire finds herself somehow in the past.
-Enter Jamie Fraser- the other main character whom will change Claire’s existing life forever.
+Then, a tale of history unwinds when Claire finds herself somehow in the past.
+Then enter Jamie Fraser- the other main character who will change Claire’s existing life forever.
+The show gets all kinds of interesting from here.

 Claire Fraser - Caitriona Blafe and Jamie Fraser - Sam Heughan